A digitally restored photo from a family history project

 Example of scanned family portrait where the image and text are out of focus

-Having a clear purpose will help you sort out what you are going to digitise, but it is also useful to think about how your newly digitised content might be kept or shared for different purposes in the long term.
-Your digital copy is now potentially a new family heirloom, so how will others in future find it, know what it is and be able to make use of it?
-It is worth taking some time to work out how you can add further value to the item.
-For instance you could take some photos of the person you are interviewing or the things they talk about for a digital recording, photograph the outside of a journal or an envelope as well as scanning the contents, or scan the writing on the back of an old photo.
+Your digital copy is now potentially a new family heirloom, so how will others in future find it, know what it is, and be able to make use of it?
+How can you add further value to the item?
+For instance, you could take some photos of the person you are interviewing or the things they talk about for a digital recording, photograph the outside of a journal or an envelope as well as scanning the contents, or scan the writing on the back of an old photo.
 Some things to think about include:

-There is a huge amount of advice on the internet about how to set up your digital equipment and software, some of it excellent, much of it poorly written or badly out of date.
 If you are looking for good or best practice, you need to refer to guidance that is current and addresses recent developments in technology hardware and software.
 Look for guidance that has been updated within the last three years and recommends the use of open standards.
-You can read more about our definition of good practice in our Getting Started guide.

 Whether you are using a digital scanner or a camera, before starting out with digital copying, it is important to understand the big difference between what you see on a computer screen and what can be printed out.